RLAIF-SPA: Structured AI Feedback for Semantic-Prosodic Alignment in Speech Synthesis: Introduction

+Despite this progress, emotional TTS still faces a core bottleneck: scalable supervision for controllable expressiveness while preserving content fidelity.
+Label-conditioned methods offer an intuitive control interface, but coarse emotion categories fail to capture fine-grained prosody and scaling typically relies on costly human annotations.
+Preference-based reinforcement learning provides another direction by optimizing perceptual quality, yet a single holistic score offers weak credit assignment and does not reveal which prosodic attributes are misaligned, making targeted control difficult.
+Meanwhile, improving expressiveness often degrades intelligibility when content fidelity is not explicitly constrained.
+These challenges call for a framework that provides structured, attribute-level feedback at scale and jointly optimizes expressiveness and content fidelity.

-To address these challenges, we propose \textbf{RLAIF-SPA}\footnote{The code is available at https://github.com/Zoe-Mango/RLAIF-SPA.}, a framework that incorporates a \textbf{R}einforcement \textbf{L}earning from \textbf{AI} \textbf{F}eedback (RLAIF) \cite{zhang2025survey} mechanism for \textbf{S}emantic-\textbf{P}rosodic \textbf{A}lignment into Text-To-Speech synthesis.
-Our approach jointly optimizes emotional expressiveness and intelligibility without manual annotations or preference scoring by enabling the model to generate its own reward signals.
-Specifically, RLAIF-SPA leverages two core components for AI Feedback.
-First, for expressiveness, it employs \textit{Prosodic Label Alignment}, where the model's output is judged against automatically generated labels along four fine-grained dimensions: \textit{Structure, Emotion, Speed,} and \textit{Tone} \cite{galdino2025evaluation,ji2025controlspeechsimultaneousindependentzeroshot}.
-This provides a structured, detailed, and consistent reward for emotional quality, directly addressing the need for fine-grained control.
-Second, for clarity, it uses \textit{Semantic Accuracy Feedback}, which assesses the consistency between the transcribed output and the original input text.
-By combining these two signals, the AI Feedback mechanism provides a stable and highly scalable optimization target.
-Experimental results on the LibriSpeech and ESD datasets demonstrate the effectiveness of RLAIF-SPA in both enhancing speech intelligibility and emotional expressiveness.
-Specifically, RLAIF-SPA significantly reduces word error rate compared to strong baseline models, while also achieving higher speaker similarity and improved emotional alignment.
+We view emotional TTS post-training as a multi-attribute alignment problem where holistic preference scores provide weak credit assignment, motivating diagnostic AI feedback at the attribute level.
+To address these challenges, we propose \textbf{RLAIF-SPA}, a framework that incorporates \textbf{R}einforcement \textbf{L}earning from \textbf{AI} \textbf{F}eedback (RLAIF) \cite{bai2022constitutional} for \textbf{S}emantic-\textbf{P}rosodic \textbf{A}lignment in Text-To-Speech synthesis.
+Unlike prior RLHF-style post-training that optimizes a holistic preference, RLAIF-SPA introduces a structured AI-feedback interface that decomposes alignment into semantic fidelity and attribute-wise prosodic alignment, enabling joint optimization of expressiveness and accuracy with automatically computed rewards.
+RLAIF-SPA leverages two core feedback components.
+For expressiveness, \textit{Prosodic Label Alignment} judges the model output against automatically generated labels along four fine-grained dimensions: \textit{Structure, Emotion, Speed,} and \textit{Tone} \cite{ji2025controlspeechsimultaneousindependentzeroshot}.
+For clarity, \textit{Semantic Accuracy Feedback} assesses consistency between the transcribed output and the original input text.
+By combining these two signals, the AI Feedback mechanism provides a stable and scalable optimization target.

+Experiments on LibriSpeech, MELD, and ESD show that RLAIF-SPA achieves a better trade-off between accuracy and expressiveness than strong baselines, reducing word error rate while improving speaker similarity and emotion alignment.
+Beyond improved metrics, our key contribution is a structured AI-feedback interface that decomposes emotional TTS post-training into attribute-wise prosodic alignment and semantic accuracy supervision, enabling diagnostic credit assignment and preventing expressiveness gains from degrading content fidelity.
+Our code is released in an repository: \url{https://github.com/Zoe-Mango/RLAIF-SPA}.